rodgerhanson/skr_mini_v3_e3/README.md

-Klipper on BTT SKR MINI E3 V3 with Neopixel Lights
+Klipper on Ender 3 style Printer with BTT SKR MINI E3 V3 motherboard and Neopixel Lights
 # klipper-backup 💾
 Klipper backup script for manual or automated GitHub backups